yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 The biggest factor in the price of a cluster is the number vCPUs.

 Cluster charges are based on the total number of vCPUs used and how long they have been running.
-Cluster per-hour charges include [free allowances](../../cloud-admin/cloud-billing-costs/) for disk storage, backup storage, and data transfer.
-If you use more than the free allowance, you incur overages on top of the base vCPU capacity cost.
+The rate is determined by your [pricing plan](https://www.yugabyte.com/yugabytedb-managed-standard-price-list/).

 Before creating a cluster, you need to create your billing profile and add a payment method.
 Refer to [Manage your billing profile and payment method](../../cloud-admin/cloud-billing-profile/).